 Most of my glazes are my own formula developed to replicate organic and natural finishes.
 I enjoy fluid glazes that burn on surface transitions revealing the beauty of the underlying clay body and pool with deep, rich organic tones.
 Completely lead-free glazes ensure safety for both handling and your trees.
 I also use a variety of custom blended clay slips and oxide washes for color and surface development on my unglazed work.

 I properly finish and trim all pots so that every bonsai pot functions as required.
 You will not find untrimmed bottoms on any of my pots.
 Drainage holes and wire tie holes are proper for the shape and function.
 My pots are glazed only on the exterior.
-All of my work is signed, numbered and cataloged.
-The first two numbers represent the year produced and the last 3 are the series for that year’s body of work.
+All of my work is signed, dated, numbered and cataloged.

 My studio is located at my home in Southeast Ohio along the East Fork River.
 After years of working in community studio space I have settled in a comfortable and inspiring private studio.
 Pottery can be a solitary and personal activity; having your own studio space and the equipment to work without restriction allows the greatest freedom to create.
 I work hard to keep Iker Bonsai Pots an artistic and enjoyable endeavor.
 I will settle for nothing less than the highest level of business integrity and customer satisfaction.

 My ceramics are shipped with largely recycled materials.
 I collect post-consumer boxes and packing materials from several local businesses.
 I work to maintain a high degree of business ethics.
 I take as much pride in the way I do business as the pots I make.
 A broken pot can be remade, a broken relationship is hard to mend.